kubastan/CLIM680_Project/README.md

 ![Differenced Composite (UFS-MSWEP) ](https://raw.githubusercontent.com/kubastan/CLIM680_Project/figures/DIFF_COMP.jpg)

-Looking above at the figure we see in the convective active phases over the Indian Ocean the UFS underdoes the amount of precipitation compared to the MSWEP.
-We see it also underdoes the supression behind this convection as well.
+Firstly, looking at the plot we see blue regions and red regions.
+The blue regions indicate areas where there is more precipitation in observations in those phases than in the model.
+This indicates that in these convectively active phases the model underdoes the amount of precipitation.
+Another interesting area can be seen in the red where the UFS actually overdoes the amount of precipitation in the supressed phases of the MJO in the wake of hightened precipitaiton anomalies.
+This signals that the MJO is overall weaker in the UFS than in observations.

 Here is a link to the notebook used for the composites: